 Hearing aid re-tubing is now available at Watford General hospital, between 9am-12pm and 1.30pm-2.30pm please call them on 01923 244 366 for more information.

-All meetings will now once again take place in the Hall, following Government safety guidelines.
+All meetings are taking place virtually via Zoom.
 If you need to speak to a local Councillor please visit the Councillor Details page

 DUE TO THE CURRENT OUTBREAK THE BUILDING IS NOT OPEN.
 REVIEWED MONTHLY